mairob/Image-Enhancement/README.md

 # Image-Enhancement
 Different implementations of effective enhancement algorithms.
-Some examples of the full enhancement script:
+Some examples of the full enhancement script (2500x3382 Pixel):

 >>>> ./images/Results.png